Separable Expansions for Covariance Estimation: Methodology

-The effectiveness of the proposed inversion algorithm is demonstrated in Section \ref{sec:simulations_gneiting}.
-We stress here that the potential need to regularize an estimator of a low degree-of-separability arises in a very different way from the necessity to regularize a (more typical) low-rank estimator.
+\begin{remark} We stress here that the potential need to regularize an estimator of a low degree-of-separability arises in a very different way compared to the necessity to regularize a (more typical) low-rank estimator.
 When the truncated eigendecomposition is used as an estimator, the spectrum is by construction singular and regularization is thus necessary for the purposes of prediction.
 Contrarily, when an estimator of low degree-of-separability is used, the spectrum of the estimator mimics that of $C$ more closely.
-If $C$ itself is well-conditioned, there may be no need to regularize, regardless of what degree-of-separability $R$ is used as a cut-off.
-However, in the case of functional data observed on a dense grid, regularization may be necessary due to the spectral decay of $C$ itself.
+If $C$ itself is well-conditioned, there may be no need to regularize, regardless of what degree $R$ is used as a cut-off.
+However, in the case of functional data observed on a dense grid, regularization may be necessary due to the spectral decay of $C$~itself. \end{remark}